trimstray/nginx-admins-handbook/README.md

   > Read this great article about [the NGINX configuration inheritance model](https://blog.martinfjordvald.com/2012/08/understanding-the-nginx-configuration-inheritance-model/) by [Martin Fjordvald](https://blog.martinfjordvald.com/about/).

 Configuration options are called directives.
-We have four types of directives in NGINX:
+We have four types of directives:

 - standard directive - one value per context:
   ```bash